guyfisher/half-baked/readme.txt

 === Half-Baked ===

 Contributors: guyfisher
-Tags: red, two-columns, left-sidebar, flexible-width, sticky-post Requires at least: 3.1
+Tags: red, two-columns, left-sidebar, flexible-width, sticky-post, threaded-comments Requires at least: 3.1
-Tested up to: 3.1
+Tested up to: 3.3
 Stable tag: trunk

 A bold red, two-column theme that splits the index pages of your WordPress blog right down the middle.

 == Description ==

 The Half-Baked theme is a bold red, two-column theme that splits the index pages of your WordPress blog right down the middle.
-It has a fluid layout that's accented with rounded corners thanks to Alessandro Fulciniti's Nifty Corners Cube script and P.J.
+It has a fluid layout that's accented with rounded corners and P.J.
 Onori's Sanscons icons.

 The Half-Baked theme is widget-aware, and you can highlight some of your sidebar content inside of Bruce Williams' Scriptaculous Accordion.
 There's also a Scriptaculous toggle for your post meta-data and a pair of rollover icons that link to your Contact and About pages.